 Currently one candidate is selected annually.
 However we are anticipating increase in the number of seats to two per year.

 There are five full-time and two part-time faculty members involved in teaching.
-Besides teaching, they also have administrative responsibilities.
 The Programme Director is Dr Nehal Masood, MD, Associate Professor, Department of Medicine.

 Section Head, Haematology/Oncology,